Health Inequalities Research Initiative - Call Specification

 7. Inequalities in the distribution of good health result from a wide range of social inequalities; nevertheless, the health system has its part to play in addressing health inequalities, and mitigating the effects on health of these wider social inequalities.

-8. Evidence-based strategies for reducing health inequalities in England were proposed in the Marmot Review (Fair Society, Healthy Lives).
+8. Evidence-based strategies for reducing health inequalities in England were proposed in the Marmot Review.
 It recommended a ‘proportionate universalism’ approach where service design, volume and delivery are tailored to those with the highest needs.

 Areas Outside the Programme

 10. This call does not cover research that solely describes the scale of health inequalities, how they affect different population groups, or how health inequalities manifest themselves in different settings.
 The focus of this call is on existing interventions, and is not requesting research to develop new interventions to reduce health inequalities.